Youssef-khalouk/XYgame/README.md

 # XYgame

-this game working on windows becuse of some functions like getch();.
+this game working only on windows becuse of some functions like getch();.